spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 Both Cloud Foundry and Kubernetes support the concept of running long-lived applications on their platforms.
 Cloud Foundry refers to each one as a Long Running Process (LRP).
 On Kubernetes, you can use a deployment resource, which, in turn, manages replica sets that keep the specified number of pods to run your application.

-While Spring Cloud Stream on it's own can greatly simplify your life when you write a streaming application, when a collection of independent Spring Cloud Streaming applications are manually deployed, you need to:
+While Spring Cloud Stream on its own can greatly simplify your life when you write a streaming application, when a collection of independent Spring Cloud Streaming applications are manually deployed, you need to:

 - Configure all of the applications input and output destinations.
 - Configure the common name of a shared consumer group property to ensure there is appropriate separation or cooperation of consumers on a destination.